 I tried 3 different recipe versions to come to come up with this one and this is it.
 I love the thick carrot, sliced on the diagonal, the bits of onion, chucks of jalapeño, and Mexican oregano.

-Buy yourself some large carrots and peel them.
-Slice on the diagonal into quarter inch slices and do the same to a few large jalapeño peppers.
-Be careful with those peppers and be sure to wash your hands thoroughly after working with them.
+NOTE: Be careful when working with spicy chiles- they can burn your eyes, so keep your hands away from them!
+Also, be sure to wash your hands thoroughly after working with them.
 Trust me, it’s no bueno to the eyes if you rub them… especially if wearing contacts.

+- Cool and store in clean, lidded jars.
 After you boil the vegetables in the vinegar mixture, allow to cool and keep in a clean air tight jar, refrigerated.
 Ready to eat after 3 hours, they just get better with time.
 Although this batch size doesn’t last more than a week when I make it.

 - Mediterranean oregano is a member of the mint family and most often is used in Greek and Italian recipes.
 Mediterranean oregano is the one most found in spice racks and supermarkets.

-- 2 lbs large carrots
+- 2 lbs carrots

 - 2 large jalapeños

-- 1/2 medium white onion
+- 1/2 white onion medium

-- 5 cloves garlic diced
+- 5 cloves garlic smashed